 It was originally erected on the roof of the Seamen’s Church Institute (SCI), 240 feet above sea level, at the corner of South Street and Coenties Slip (now Vietnam Veterans Plaza), on April 15, 1913.

 Everyone donated to the cause: wealthy socialites like Grace Vanderbilt, wife of Cornelius Vanderbilt, wrote checks and schoolchildren donated pennies and nickels.
-One year to the day after RMS Titanic’s sinking, the lighthouse was dedicated, 13 stories above busy South Street, in front of a crowd of nearly 300 people.
+One year to the day after RMS Titanic’s sinking, the memorial was dedicated, 13 stories above busy South Street, in front of a crowd of nearly 300 people.

 Designed by Warren & Wetmore (the architects of Grand Central Terminal), its signature time ball mechanism, which dropped every day at 12-noon, was activated by a telegraphic signal from the Naval Observatory near Lincoln Memorial Arlington, Virginia, and was used by local residents and workers in Lower Manhattan to set their watches.
 The time ball consisted of a bronze frame, four feet across, covered with canvas that was painted black for maximum visibility, and it was put into operation November 1, 1913.

-The lighthouse remained in its original location until 1968.
+The structure remained in its original location until 1968.
 After 55 years of service, SCI moved its headquarters to 15 State Street and the old building, along with the Lighthouse, was set to be demolished.

 A group of concerned preservationists persuaded the demolition company to donate the lighthouse to the Seaport Museum.
 In a letter to the company, Museum founding president Peter Stanford wrote the following: “The Lighthouse atop the building was dedicated many years ago, when new, to the victims of the Titanic disaster.
 We believe this monument should not be doomed as part of the obsolete building to which it happens to be attached.
 The tragedy of the Titanic, and its lessons to history, are not less real today than in 1912…It would dishonor the memory of the victims by destroying the monument within the lifetimes of those who remember.”

-The top of the memorial was donated to the South Street Street Seaport Museum by the Kaiser-Nelson Steel and Salvage Corporation in July of 1968, and after seven years it was erected in its current location, on a lighthouse-inspired concrete podium, in May 1976 with funds provided by the Exxon Corporation.
+The top of the tower was donated to the South Street Street Seaport Museum by the Kaiser-Nelson Steel and Salvage Corporation in July of 1968, and after seven years it was erected in its current location, on a lighthouse-inspired concrete podium, in May 1976 with funds provided by the Exxon Corporation.

 Today, the structure anchors a small park at the intersection of Fulton and Pearl streets, at the entrance of the South Street Seaport Historic District.
 It is a visible welcome to the seaport district, providing a space for people to stop and reflect on Titanic’s tragic story, and its impact across every level of society in New York, and highlighted class inequities.